Edge Computing: Saving Bandwidth, Time and Money

 Building Automation

 Edge computing is used in many smart building applications such as elevators and HVAC systems.
 Elevators have edge computing devices for recalibrating and adjusting for heavier loads when there are more people in a car.
 Edge computing also has a role in predictive maintenance, where it can generate a maintenance ticket automatically if potential problems are detected, such as a motor running at a high impedance, which could indicate that the motor is starting to wear out.
+Detecting and solving problems to prevent business disruption and reduce the time and expense of maintenance personnel can save businesses massive costs annually.

 Many office buildings use edge computing in HVAC systems to manage heating and cooling based on whether or not people are in the building.
 They also have intelligent lighting controls with sensors to adjust lighting levels and even open or close window shades to take advantage of natural light or reduce thermal gain in the summer.
-While these systems can be managed remotely, it's more convenient and efficient if they can be managed right at the edge, without human intervention.
+While these systems can be managed remotely, it's more convenient and efficient and therefore cost effective if they can be managed right at the edge, without human intervention.

 Edge computing systems like these can deliver substantial cost savings over time for building owners.
 Building automation systems with edge computing capabilities are also a great example of “green tech.”
 They can enable the energy-efficient best practices that help building owners earn Leadership in Energy and Environmental Design (LEED) certification for their properties.
 LEED certification, in turn, can be a competitive differentiator in marketing to prospective tenants who want to promote their environmental awareness.

-Manufacturing
+Manufacturing Automation

 Edge computing is often seen in manufacturing automation use cases such as assembly lines, where each robot or machine has its own artificial intelligence (AI) and is running itself, and then sending data to a recording server.
 Edge computing can detect if some condition is not up to spec, or some action needs to be taken to keep machinery functioning smoothly and safely.
+Machine faults, quality deviations, and safety events can be detected and addressed instantly — without the latency of cloud-based processing.
+This faster response time minimizes unplanned downtime, improves throughput, and helps protect both equipment and personnel.

 Today, AI, machine learning, and computer vision systems are increasingly being implemented in conjunction with edge computing.
 When you are using an edge computing solution to monitor a set of levels or thresholds, machine learning enables you to refine and tune them in over time.
 This combination of edge computing and machine learning can significantly improve quality and consistency in manufacturing.